EranGrin/AM-I-HERE-AI/README.md

 ### To see the Data entries please refer to Terminal and Console

 Install:
-You will have to install couchDB locally
+1. You will have to install couchDB locally

-Credential for CouchDB should be user:admin pass:admin
+2. Credential for CouchDB should be user:admin pass:admin

-create db
+3. Create db
 name: useres

-Then
-`npm i`
+4. Then `npm i`

 To Start the APP
 `node app.js`